chuanqisun/htmaa-2025/src/posts/week-09/index.md

 ### Transcribing Audio and Streaming Voice from Computer to Device

 With the basic UDP streaming working, I moved on to integrating the complete voice interaction loop.
-I updated the client firmware to handle push-to-talk button functionality.
+I updated the client to handle push-to-talk button functionality.
 This logic is similar to what I implemented in the previous week for audio input, but now it also handles audio output for playback.

+<video src="./media/knock-knock.mp4" controls></video>
+**Voice interaction demo**

 **Client** (other logic omitted for brevity)